iROSA-lab/tiago_dual_pick_place/README.md

     z: 0.0
     w: 0.0"`

+2. Call the place service, either by specifiying left/right arm or the object name:
-To place the default object at the specified pose (or alternatively the pickup pose):
+    1. To place at the specified target pose (on timeout: the pickup pose): `rosservice call /place left`
-`rosservice call /place`

-To place an object with the name 'Box_0' at the specified pose (or alternatively the pickup pose):
-`rosservice call /place_object 'Box_0'`
+    2. To place an object with the name 'Box_0' at the specified pose (on timeout: the pickup pose): `rosservice call /place_object 'Box_0'`